 Theatre in Education is offered free of charge to all schools in the borough when budget allocation allows and targeted where there is most need if not.
-The current production ‘The Passenger’ is aimed at year 11 students.
-The 2017 tour took place in October.
-If you are interested in next year’s tour, please contact Tracy Porter firstname.lastname@example.org.
+Contact firstname.lastname@example.org for more information

 Workshops can be offered to some of our more difficult to reach client groups.
 These are more interactive and work best in small groups.

 All of the young driver and passenger programmes are evaluated, looking for change in behaviour and attitude.
-If you would like any further or more detailed information, please contact Tracy Porter: email@example.com.
+If you would like any further or more details, please contact email@example.com for more information